Planning Your Trip

 San Francisco is a "minority majority" city, with more than half its residents members of a minority.
 The largest group are Asian (especially Chinese), but the city has vibrant pockets of many other origins.
 A visit to Chinatown can be quintessentially touristy, but if you get off Grant Street and away from the tourist shops, you'll see a different side of this community.
 Other ethnic enclaves include Japantown (Geary at Fillmore) and the Latino Mission District.

 Peek into San Francisco's past with these activities:

 - San Francisco's Beginnings: Mission Dolores (Mission San Francisco de Asis) was the spiritual center and the Presidio the military, both founded in 1776.

 - 1849 Gold Rush: The shiny, yellow metal may have been far inland, but San Francisco was where everyone came to seek their fortunes - and the largest ones may have actually been made here instead of in the mines.
-Take San Francisco City Guides' Gold Rush City tour to learn more about it.
+Take one of San Francisco City Guides' Gold Rush tours to learn more about it.